 Adventure No. 2: The Prairie Flower: The story of an Indian maiden, The Prairie Flower (the song of Rosalie), and, finally, memorialization in the shop of John Stanton, Cincinnati.

-Adventure No. 3: The 1776 Continental Currency Dollar: Made under authority of the Continental Congress, most numismatists agree, but under what legislation and circumstances remain to be discovered.
+Adventure No. 3: The 1776 Continental Currency Dollar: Made under the authority of the Continental Congress, most numismatists agree, but under what legislation and circumstances remain to be discovered.

 Adventure No. 4: The Controversial 1909 V.D.B.
 Lincoln Cent: Just because George T. Morgan, Augustus Saint-Gaudens, and Charles Barber signed their coins didn’t mean that Victor D. Brenner should have.

-Adventure No. 5: A Memorable 1894-S Barber Dime: In which the author buys a little dime and a lot of hoopla results, impressing many people including Dave Garroway.
+Adventure No. 5: A Memorable 1894-S Barber Dime: In which the author buys a little dime, and a lot of hoopla results, impressing many people, including Dave Garroway.

 Adventure No. 6: The Mansion on the Hill: Who lived there?
 Exactly where was it located?
 What was its significance?
 Why is it mentioned in this book?

 Adventure No. 7: The 1861 C.S.A.
 Half Dollar Restrike: E.B.
-Mason, Jr., buys a die and coin, travels around to sell them, finally sells to J.W.
+Mason, Jr., buys a die and coin, travels around to sell them, and finally sells to J.W.
 Scott, after which David Proskey (he of India rubber conscience) tells what happened.